Battle of Manado: de Jong & van Daalen's Group

 Map of Japanese attack on Celebes, January–February 1942, showing Poso and Kolonedale.

 On 12 March, Schillmöller sent one of his officer to Manado to discuss the terms of surrender with the Japanese.
 He had hoped that his troops would be allowed to keep their weapons, to maintain order and protect the European civil servants and families that have been travelling along with the group.
 Instead, the Japanese demanded that the Dutch surrender all their weapons and for all members of the group to make their way to Manado.
 Schillmöller left the group for Manado on 23 March, while a detachment of 50 Japanese soldiers was sent to Poso to bring his group back to Manado.
-De Jong and van Daalen, however, rejected the demand to surrender their weapons and turned back on their decision to capitulate.
-When the Japanese detachment arrived in April, the Dutch opened fire at them, killing the detachment commander and wounding others.
+De Jong and van Daalen, however, rejected the demand to surrender their weapons and turned back from their decision to capitulate.
+When the Japanese detachment arrived in April, the Dutch opened fire on them, killing the detachment commander and wounding others.

 In May, the Japanese sent a 400-strong unit to engage the Dutch guerrilla force of 125 soldiers who withdrew and continued their fight inland.
 De Jong and van Daalen created two groups and based themselves each in the east of Poso and around Kolonedale respectively.
-On 9–10 June, de Jong's group came upon a National Administration's radio station in Kolonedale and establish contact with Dutch representatives in Australia, requesting food, weapons and ammunition.
+On 9–10 June, de Jong's group came upon a National Administration radio station in Kolonedale and established contact with Dutch representatives in Australia, requesting food, weapons and ammunition.
 Unbeknownst to them, Japanese forces managed to intercept the radio communication.

-Responding to the newly-established contact, a "party" was created in Australia, whose task is to infiltrate Celebes and came back with intelligence or conduct sabotage operation.
+Responding to the newly-established contact, a "party" was created in Australia, whose task was to infiltrate Celebes and came back with intelligence or conduct sabotage operation.
 Named Lion, the party consisted of engineer Robert Hees, telegraphist Bernard Belloni and marine engineer Hans Brandon.
-Lion party left the port on the boat Samoa (a 14-meter-long two-mast) on 24 June and landed in Wotoe (Wotu), south of Kolonedale, after a 1,700-kilometer journey.
-Local population immediately reported their presence to the Japanese, who captured all three after a firefight on 12–13 July.
+Lion party left Australia on the 14-meter-long two-masted boat Samoa on 24 June and landed in Wotoe (Wotu), south of Kolonedale, after a 1,700-kilometer journey.
+The local population immediately reported their presence to the Japanese, who captured all three after a firefight on 12–13 July.
 After a period of captivity and torture, the Japanese beheaded them in Makassar on 14 September.